annaerdi/WebEngineering_BasePlayground/README.md

 What other accessibility issues did you find?
 Explain how you did fix them.

+Missing `alt` attributes for images.
+Fixed it by Adding `alt` attributes to all images to provide alternative text for screen readers.

 # Extended Coding Playgrounds
 Please create a new independent Repository for these playgrounds and submit a link to it in the Moodle submission.
 Additionally, provide a description of how to start your frontend and backend services inside the `README.md`.